Krypton1840/SIS211-DatabaseSystemProject/README.md

 - [ ] View all trip details for all routes
 - [ ] Update trip status (To completed)
 - [ ] Make routes inoperative
+- [ ] Generate a report
+  - Number of clients
+  - Number of trips
+  - Number of drivers and buses

 ### Clinets and drivers page:
 - [ ] Add drivers and their respective buses